CakeCrusher/ActionCollective/README.md

 A thriving, community-driven ecosystem needs the right incentives.
 Here, we create a balanced “economy” of contributions:

-- **Contribution Credits:** Each action contributed earns “credits” that can be “spent” on retrieving actions.
-This encourages users to upload valuable actions, maintaining a fair exchange of effort.

 - **Obfuscation for Fairness:** The system abstracts away whether an action comes from the user’s own set or the community.
 By blending sources, we promote mutual benefit, building trust that everyone is contributing for the common good.

 - **Emergent Standards:** Over time, best practices and coding styles emerge organically.
 With the SDK guiding uploads and ensuring non-malicious code, users focus on producing high-quality, reusable actions that benefit the entire ecosystem.